awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 ## Common causes for connection issues<a name="TroubleshootingInstancesCommonCauses"></a>

-We recommend that you begin troubleshooting by checking some common causes for issues connecting to your instance\.
+We recommend that you start to troubleshoot instance connection problems by verifying that you have accurately performed the following tasks\.

-**Verify the user name for your instance**
+**Verify the username for your instance**
-You can connect to your instance using the user name for your user account or the default user name for the AMI that you used to launch your instance\.
+You can connect to your instance using the username for your user account or the default username for the AMI that you used to launch your instance\.
-+ **Get the user name for your user account\.**
++ **Get the username for your user account\.**

-  For more information about how to create a user account, see [Manage user accounts on your Linux instance](managing-users.md)\.
+  For more information about how to create a user account, see [Manage users on your Linux instance](managing-users.md)\.
-+ **Get the default user name for the AMI that you used to launch your instance:**
++ **Get the default username for the AMI that you used to launch your instance:**
-  + For Amazon Linux 2 or the Amazon Linux AMI, the user name is `ec2-user`\.
-  + For a CentOS AMI, the user name is `centos` or `ec2-user`\.
-  + For a Debian AMI, the user name is `admin`\.
-  + For a Fedora AMI, the user name is `fedora` or `ec2-user`\.
-  + For a RHEL AMI, the user name is `ec2-user` or `root`\.
-  + For a SUSE AMI, the user name is `ec2-user` or `root`\.
-  + For an Ubuntu AMI, the user name is `ubuntu`\.
-  + For an Oracle AMI, the user name is `ec2-user`\.
-  + For a Bitnami AMI, the user name is `bitnami`\.
-  + Otherwise, check with the AMI provider\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html)

 **Verify that your security group rules allow traffic**
-Make sure your security group rules allow inbound traffic from your public IPv4 address on the proper port\.
-For steps to verify, see [Error connecting to your instance: Connection timed out](#TroubleshootingInstancesConnectionTimeout)
+Ensure that the security group associated with your instance allows incoming SSH traffic from your IP address\.
+The default security group for the VPC does not allow incoming SSH traffic by default\.
+The security group created by the launch instance wizard enables SSH traffic by default\.
+For steps to add a rule for inbound SSH traffic to your Linux instance, see [Authorize inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.
+For steps to verify, see [Error connecting to your instance: Connection timed out](#TroubleshootingInstancesConnectionTimeout)\.

 **Verify that your instance is ready**
 After you launch an instance, it can take a few minutes for the instance to be ready so that you can connect to it\.
 Check your instance to make sure it is running and has passed its status checks\.